LSL Property Services Expands Share Buyback Program

 LSL Property Services (GB:LSL) has released an update.

-LSL Property Services has repurchased 9,591 of its own shares on the London Stock Exchange as part of its ongoing share buyback program.
-The shares were acquired at a consistent price of 302 GBp each and will be held in treasury, increasing the company’s total treasury shares to 1,399,474.
-This move aligns with LSL’s strategy to manage its capital and enhance shareholder value.
+LSL Property Services has repurchased 15,000 of its ordinary shares on the London Stock Exchange as part of its ongoing share buyback program, with prices ranging from 300p to 301.5p per share.
+These shares will be held in treasury, bringing the total number of treasury shares to 1,429,474.
+This move reflects LSL’s strategic efforts to manage its capital and enhance shareholder value.

 For further insights into GB:LSL stock, check out TipRanks’ Stock Analysis page.